project-jobblog/project-jobblog/_posts/2021-08-13-how-to-learn-new-skills-for-your-resume.md

 ---
-id: 857
-title: How to Learn New Skills for Your Resume
-date: 2021-08-13T22:24:23+00:00
-author: PhCareer
-layout: post
-toc: true
-guid: /?p=857
-permalink: /how-to-learn-new-skills-for-your-resume/
 site-sidebar-layout:
   - default
 site-content-layout:
   - default
 theme-transparent-header-meta:
   - default
+permalink: /how-to-learn-new-skills-for-your-resume/
+toc: true
+guid: /?p=857
+layout: post
+title: How to Learn New Skills for Your Resume
-image: /wp-content/uploads/2021/08/How-to-Learn-New-Skills-for-Your-Resume-1.jpg
+image: /assets/images/learn-new-skill-for-your-resume.jpg
 categories:
   - Job Search
-  - Job Tips
+  - Career Guide
+comments: true
+author: PhCareer
+date: 2021-08-13T22:24:23+00:00
+id: 857
 ---
 Maintaining and to learn new skills is an important component of any job hunt, whether you&#8217;re returning to work, changing careers, or seeking new employment.